Inist-CNRS/node-formatik/README.md

 ### mset(String name, Object value)
 **Return None.**

 Set one field of all the variable with the same value.
-Exemple : form.mset('valid', null)
+Example : form.mset('valid', null)

 ### mget(String name)
 **Return Object.**

 Get an new object with all the variable with only the value of one field.
-Exemple : form.mget('value')
+Example : form.mget('value')

 ## Example
 ```json